Frequently Asked Questions

 reasons.
 As long as you are in possession of a valid Ontario marriage

-licence, Civil Marriage Celebrations will be there to assist you - whether your
+license, Creative Marriage Celebrations will be there to assist you - whether your

 marriage is today or a year from now!